bluesky-social/atproto-website/content/specs/at-uri-scheme.md

 "at://" AUTHORITY [ PATH ] [ "?"
 QUERY ] [ "#" FRAGMENT ]
 ```

 The **authority** part of the URI can be either a handle or a DID, indicating the identity associated with the repository.
+Note that a handle can refer to different DIDs (and thus different repositories) over time.
+See discussion below about strong references, and in "Usage and Implementation".

 In current atproto Lexicon use, the **query** and **fragment** parts are not yet supported, and only a fixed pattern of paths are allowed: